Hihaheho/Desk/README.md

 Status: All releases are behind the previous schedule for several reasons, so I updated it below.

 **Reasons:**
-- I'm building [query-flow](https://github.com/ryo33/query-flow) for `deskc` and `dworkspace`.
+- [ ] I'm building [query-flow](https://github.com/ryo33/query-flow) for `deskc` and `dworkspace`.
-- I plan to discard the current `mirgen` and design a new MIR intervening between Desk-lang and low-level IR to generate a GC-less binary, which is fast as Rust in theory (in my mind).
+- [ ] I plan to discard the current `mirgen` and design a new MIR intervening between Desk-lang and low-level IR to generate a GC-less binary, which is fast as Rust in theory (in my mind).
-- I've switched to Ubuntu Desktop from M1 Macbook Pro mainly for financial reasons.
+- [x] I've switched to Ubuntu Desktop from M1 Macbook Pro mainly for financial reasons.
 As a subsequence of it, I can utilize the mold linker.
-- I've returned to Neovim after several years of a temporary stay in the VSCode.
+- [x] I've returned to Neovim after several years of a temporary stay in the VSCode.
-- I have three my own projects now to improve IDE experience with the Neovim ecosystem.
+- [ ] With the lowest priority, I have about three my own projects now to improve IDE experience with the Neovim ecosystem.
-- I'm trying to replace my trackball mouse with self-built input device for using alongside of my build of the [Helix keyboard](https://shop.yushakobo.jp/en/products/2143) to operate the cursor while on the home position.
+- [x] I've built a [Keyball39](https://shirogane-lab.com/products/keyball39), a split keyboard placing a *injection-molded* trackball slot in the really ergonomic position.

 ### Pre-release (several months later)